davesag/github-label-fixer/CONTRIBUTING.md

-# How to contribute to the GitHub Labeller project
+# How to contribute to the GitHub Label Fixer project

 ## Development Environment